-Firearm and ammunition manufacturers quickly realized that the large .45-70 magnum-sized cartridge was great for hunting North American big game animals, especially hogs, deer and elk.
+After its military service, firearm and ammunition manufacturers quickly realized that the large .45-70 magnum-sized cartridge was great for hunting North American big game animals, especially feral hogs, deer and elk.
 It has also seen some use outside the United States in Africa.
 While the roughly .45 caliber bullet does not have quite enough speed and power for some larger and more dangerous game, like cape buffalo, it still works great for smaller plains animals.
 This rifle packs considerably more punch than .45 caliber handguns.

-Part of what makes this round great for big game hunting is the fact you can use a large flat nose or soft point lead bullets and still reach out to long range with muzzle velocities over 1,300 feet per second.
-You can get even faster speeds, up to 2,200 feet per second from jacketed hollow points.
-The Hornady 325 grain bullet FTX LEVERevolution deliver 2,000 fps speeds and a devastating 3,000-foot pounds of energy to the target, effectively dropping most big game where they stand.
-It has led many people to joke: ".45-70 is the only government I trust!"
+If you're old school, you can use flat nose or soft point lead bullets and still reach out to long range with muzzle velocities over 1,300 feet per second.
+For those who want more modern speeds, you can now squeeze up to 2,200-fps in muzzle velocity from jacketed hollow points.
+The Hornady 325-grain bullet FTX LEVERevolution deliver 2,000-fps speeds and a devastating 3,000-foot pounds of energy to the target, effectively dropping most big game where they stand.
+Hearing numbers like these, it's no wonder this iconic round has led many people to joke: ".45-70 is the only government I trust!"

 Marlin 1895 Trapper